Artemus Ward: Career

 In 1866, Browne visited England and attracted a large following to his playing Artemus Ward, both as lecturer and for his literary contributions to Punch.

+Personal life and demise

-But within a year his health gave way and he died of tuberculosis at Southampton on March 6, 1867.
+Within a year of being in England, his health deteriorated.
+He died of tuberculosis at Southampton on March 6, 1867.

-In England, Browne was buried at Kensal Green Cemetery, but his remains were removed to the United States in 1868 and buried at Elm Vale Cemetery in Waterford, Maine.
+Browne was buried in England at Kensal Green Cemetery, but his remains were relocated to the US in 1868 and buried at Elm Vale Cemetery in Waterford, Maine.

 Legacy

 In Cleveland, where Browne started his comedy career, an elementary school is named after him, known as Artemus Ward Elementary on W. 140th Street.
 In the American Garden of the Cleveland Cultural Gardens in Rockefeller Park, a monument of him was erected, next to Mark Twain.